christopherpickering/pre-commit-hooks/README.md

 ### Arguments

  -  --dev: include dev requirements.
 Default= False
  -  --output=folder/requirements.txt: output file name.
-Default= requirements.txt
+Default= requirements.txt.
+This path should be relative to the --input path.
+ -  (optional) --input=path/to/project_root: path to the project root.
+Default= .